If you hate your job, I’m here to help.

 3. Instill solid boundaries

 When you’re working under stress, in an environment that isn’t right for you, it is very painful.
 You may be pushed in ways that you don’t like and don’t understand.
 While one person may thrive, you may be deeply unhappy in the same setting.
-A way to mitigate the pain and bring more balance in your life, is to set good boundaries (a great book on that here).
+A way to mitigate the pain and bring more balance in your life, is to set good boundaries.
 Say no when you can, and practice not feeling bad about it.
 Be reasonable but have limits that you stick to.
 This should help you feel in control of your life, which is satisfying in and of itself.

 4. Evaluate why you hate your current job